Slavery in Somalia: East African slave trade

 The Indian Ocean slave trade was multi-directional and changed over time.
-To meet the demand for menial labor, Bantu slaves were captured by Tanzania slave traders from southeastern Africa were sold in cumulatively large numbers over the centuries to customers in Egypt, Arabia, the Persian Gulf, India, the Far East, the Indian Ocean islands, Ethiopia and Somalia.
+To meet the demand for menial labor, Bantu slaves were captured from southeastern Africa and sold in cumulatively large quantities over the centuries to customers in Egypt, Arabia, Somalia, Persia, India, the Far East, and the Indian Ocean islands.

-From 1800 to 1890, between 25,000 and 50,000 Bantu slaves are thought to have been sold from the slave market of Zanzibar alone to the Somali coast by Tanzanian slave traders.
-Most of the slaves were from the Majindo, Makua, Nyasa, Yao, Zalama, Zaramo and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
+From 1800 to 1890, between 25,000 and 50,000 Bantu slaves are thought to have been sold from the slave markets of Zanzibar alone to the Somali coast by Somali slave traders.
+Most of the slaves were from the Makua, Nyasa, Yao, Zaramo and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
 Collectively, these Bantu groups are known as Mushunguli, which is a term taken from Mzigula, the Zigua tribe's word for "people" (the word holds multiple implied meanings including "worker", "foreigner", and "servant").

-16th to 20th centuries
+19th to 20th centuries

-Bantu and Oromo adult and children slaves (referred to collectively as jareer by their Somali and Ethiopian handlers.) were purchased in the slave market exclusively to do undesirable work on plantation with oversight from the Arabian peninsula.
-They were made to work in plantation exclusively owned by Italian government (Eno & Leahman, 2003) along the southern Shebelle and Jubba rivers, harvesting lucrative cash crops such as grain and cotton.
+Bantu adult and children slaves (referred to as jareer by their Somali handlers) were purchased in the slave markets explicitly to do undesirable work on plantations with oversight.
+They were made to work in plantations exclusively owned by the Italian government along the southern Shebelle and Jubba rivers, harvesting lucrative cash crops such as grain and cotton.
 Bantu slaves toiled under the control of the Italian government.

 The Bantus were conscripted to forced labor on Italian-owned plantations since the Somalis themselves were averse to what they deemed menial labor, and because the Italians viewed the Somalis as racially superior to the Bantu.
+Catherine Lowe Besteman notes:

 The Italian colonial administration abolished slavery in Somalia at the turn of the 20th century.
-However, some Somali clans notably the Biimal clan opposed this idea.
-The Bimaals fought Italians to keep their slaves.
-Although the Italians freed some Bantus, some Bantu groups, remained enslaved well until the 1930s, and continued to be despised and discriminated against by large parts of Somali society.
+However, some Somali clans notably the Biimaal clan opposed this idea.
+The Biimaals fought the Italians to keep their slaves.